RORVI/GraphRunner/readme.md

 - [ ] GUI tool for JanusGraph (WIP)

-- [ ] Import [CESNET-TimeSeries24 dataset](https://zenodo.org/records/13382427) for more complex operations and meaningful data visualization
+- [ ] Import [CESNET-TimeSeries24 dataset](https://zenodo.org/records/13382427) for more complex operations and meaningful data visualization/'approximative' import via the datasources, with faker

 🧾 License